denissb/vision-camera-ocr-scanner/README.md

   //   }
   // }, [ocrData]);

-  // Alternatively you can use the underlying function:
+  // Alternatively you can use the underlying functions to do both actions in once OCR processor:
   //
   // const frameProcessor = useFrameProcessor((frame) => {
   //   'worklet';